I want urinal partitions mandated inside all men’s restrooms.

 For instance, fear and self-doubt infected my psyche while writing this very post.
-I worried that I’d created a steaming pile of mediocrity fit for the recycle bin.
+I worried that I was creating a steaming pile of mediocrity fit for the recycle bin.

-But then I recognized something else within the fear.
-I found purpose living inside the fear.
+But then I recognized something else while navigating the fear… I found purpose in it.

 And I contemplated if the fear and criticism urging writers (like me) to run scared or give up could be interpreted as something useful?
 Maybe the fear and criticism could be viewed as a guiding light?

 Because what if the fear that struck just before hitting publish verified you were about to say something meaningful?

 What if the public criticism of your words validated that you were voicing something worthy of attention?